idleberg/sveltekit-wphp/README.md

 pnpm install
 ```

+:warning: Alternatively, you can clone the repository rather than using `degit` and repeat the following steps.
+However, it's not a recommended practice!

 ## Usage

 You will want to edit `src/lib/callback.ts` according to your needs.
 By default, it logs to the browser console.